 A month later, an idea came to him while he was taking a shower.
 He had written a book which had never done anything with.

-And, then about a month and half later he was giving a talk to a group of teachers.
-A freelance writer who wanted to interview him.
+About a month and half later he was giving a talk to a group of teachers.
+A freelance writer asked to interview him.
 She sold some of her articles to the Enquirer.

-By the end of the year, he had made a little more than $92,000.
-They certainly were not upset about missing their goal.
+By the end of the year, Jack Canfield had made a little more than $92,000.
+He certainly was not upset about missing his goal.

 Instead, Jack Canfield set a new and bigger goal from himself.
-By the way, that book was "Chicken Soup for the Soul".
+By the way, the book he sold is "Chicken Soup for the Soul".

-So, if you take a look at that visualization story...
+Let us take a look at what had that visualization story succeed.

 Jack began to use the power of visualization.
 Then, opportunities opened up for him.
 He may have had many opportunities before, but now he was noticing them.
-And, then he took action.
+Then, he took action.

 I have mentioned Jim Carey before.
 Here, I am going to go into more detail of his use of visualization in real life.